uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 - [S0499] Hancitor: Hancitor has used verclsid.exe to download and execute a malicious script.

 ### T1218.013 - System Binary Proxy Execution: Mavinject

+Procedures:

+- Adversaries may abuse mavinject.exe to proxy execution of malicious code.
+Mavinject.exe is the Microsoft Application Virtualization Injector, a Windows utility that can inject code into external processes as part of Microsoft Application Virtualization (App-V).
+Adversaries may abuse mavinject.exe to inject malicious DLLs into running processes (i.e. Dynamic-link Library Injection), allowing for arbitrary code execution (ex.
+C:\Windows\system32\mavinject.exe PID /INJECTRUNNING PATH_DLL).
+Since mavinject.exe may be digitally signed by Microsoft, proxying execution via this method may evade detection by security products because the execution is masked under a legitimate process.
+In addition to Dynamic-link Library Injection, Mavinject.exe can also be abused to perform import descriptor injection via its /HMODULE command-line parameter (ex. mavinject.exe PID /HMODULE=BASE_ADDRESS PATH_DLL ORDINAL_NUMBER).
+This command would inject an import table entry consisting of the specified DLL into the module at the given base address.

 ### T1218.014 - System Binary Proxy Execution: MMC